Kevin-Benelli/2021-fall-cs160-pied-piper/README.md

 All updates to master will get automatically deployed using Github Actions.

 Dev steps:
+1. Install nodejs and npm if you don't already have them

-In stocked-express-backend directory:
+2. In stocked-express-backend directory:
 - npm install
 - npm install -g nodemon
 - nodemon server.js

-In stocked-client directory:
+3. In stocked-client directory:
 - npm install
 - npm start